nowei/advent-of-code/2025/README.md

 I imagine that there's a way to do this by storing a representation of the shape in 90k rows and checking every possible pair of points.
 But what that is escapes me at the moment.

 Then I read a comment saying that you can compress the shape by mapping the x coordinates to the index of a sorted list of the x coordinates and the same for the y coordinates.
 The shape looks like a diamond with a part cut out.

+Reworked: With reddit comment for coordinate compression + flood fill, we get the solution in a few seconds.